MiaDobler/CSCI2910-Lab5/README.md

 tried different methods, had some issues with the headers but fixed it.
-Also realized that the access key had to include the work 'Bearer' before the give key to work properly.
+Also realized that the access key had to include the word 'Bearer' before the given key to work properly.